deptofdefense/dds.mil/content/announcements/2020-07-dds-and-partners-announce-nyansat-a-virtual-satellite-hacking-workshop-in-the-aerospace-village-for-def-con-28-safe-mode.md

 ---
 type: announcements
-title: DDS, USAF, and Red Balloon Security Announce NyanSat, a Virtual Satellite Hacking Workshop in the Aerospace Village for DEF CON 28
+title: The U.S. Defense Digital Service, the Department of the Air Force and Red Balloon Security Announce NyanSat, a Virtual Satellite Hacking Workshop in the Aerospace Village for DEF CON 28 Safe Mode
 date: 2020-07-08T13:00:31.260Z
 image: default-media-image.png
 summary: NyanSat, designed and developed by Red Balloon Security, kicks off the